 The best documents are official ones with clear dollar figures, like doctor’s bills.
 But you can also use a spreadsheet you create as part of your claim.
 Send the most recent figures to your insurance company so they know what all of your expenses are like.

 A car accident claim does not have to be tricky.
 Soon after your accident, you should get evaluated by your doctor.
 Document all of your injuries with extensive medical paperwork.

 Bring your paperwork to a lawyer, then ask your lawyer to contact your adjuster.
 They can prepare your claim for you and help you send documents to your insurance company.
 Keep your lawyer and insurer up to date with all of your expenses.

 The sooner you file, the sooner you can recover.
-Kelly & Associates Injury Lawyers serves Boston residents.
+Michael Kelly Injury Lawyers serves Boston residents.
 Contact us today.